 I need information about...

 Even if you didn’t exercise before pregnancy, it is not too late to start.
 Choose an activity that you like and that fits your lifestyle.
 Begin slowly and build up a little at a time.
-Be sure to check with your doctor before starting any exercise program.
+Be sure to check with your healthcare provider before starting any exercise program.
 The following tips may help you get started:

 Choose a time and place to exercise each day.